Ghazalythegreate/Ghazalythegreate/README.md

 - 👋 Hi, I’m @Ghazalythegreate
-- 👀 I’m interested in Revit and Civil 3D plugins
+- 👀 I’m interested in  and Specialized in Revit and Civil 3D plugins
 - 🌱 I’m currently learning ...
 Data Analysis and Machine learning
 - 💞️ I’m looking to collaborate on ...
 Data Analysis and Machine Learning
 - 📫 How to reach me ...mohamed.adel.ghazaly@gmail.com